Orepap/Clust3D/README.md

 randomizing sample presentation order is a well-established practice in neural network training that helps avoid local minima and improves convergence.
 Fully seeding this behaviour would require fixing Python's built-in random seed separately, which may interfere with convergence and is therefore not recommended.

-As a result, repeated runs may still produce different clustering solutions.
-Repeating the training a number of times and taking a consensus assignment across runs is always recommended as good practice to verify the stability of the resulting partition.
+ **As a result, repeated runs
+may still produce different clustering solutions.
+Repeating the training a number of times and taking a consensus assignment across runs is always recommended as good practice to verify the stability of the resulting partition**.

 # ADVANCED
 <p align="justify">